 Legal time and attorney billing software can save you literally days of administrative work.
 They can help you with reconciling, referencing, and compiling timesheets and invoices.
-There are many choices out there specifically for attorneys that can help you keep track of time better than a stopwatch, create invoices, reconcile accounts, and sync all that information into your law practice management software.
+There are many choices out there specifically created for attorneys.
+They’ll help you track your time, create invoices, and even reconcile your accounts.
+Additionally, many of them will sync all that information into your law practice management software.
 Not only can this help you track your billing, but it can give you an accurate and holistic view of the man-hours being put into matters.
 So, flat-fee attorneys will benefit from this software as well.